 Our Emotional Training: Short Term Relief

-When feeling distress, or any difficult feeling (sadness, anger, anxiety, fear, confusion), most of us immediately react by finding a way to get rid of it, to make it better, to fix it, figure it out, or get away from it.
+When feeling distress, discomfort, or any difficult feeling (sadness, anger, anxiety, fear, confusion), most of us immediately react by finding a way to get rid of it, to make it better, to fix it, figure it out, or get away from it.
 Some of us are so good at getting rid of these feelings, we can do it before our conscious mind even gets wind of what we don’t want to feel.
 We ignore, distract, or turn to a drink, a cigarette, ice cream (me!), or shopping to feel better.
 Maybe we even seek out medication.
 Any why not?
 This all seems like a reasonable response to suffering!
 In addition, American culture encourages us to rid ourselves of and avoid any sign of discomfort as fast as we can.

-And these strategies may actually work, temporarily.
-There are times when such coping mechanisms are appropriate.
+And these strategies may actually work, at least temporarily.
+There are times when such coping mechanisms are entirely appropriate.
 However, none of these approaches tend to offer long term relief.
 (The latest literature on psychiatric medications seems to indicate they may not be any more effective than placebos, long term.)
 In fact, these approaches merely drive our discomfort into the basement of our consciousness, only to accumulate and eventually emerge with greater force or cause chronic physical, and/or emotional symptoms (high blood pressure, chronic pain, depression, generalized anxiety).
 Instead, there is another way.
 A way that offers a better chance for long term relief.

 Mindfulness: long term relief